 What were the hardest parts for you?

-Do you have any training/motivational tips for our participants in the July Ks for R U OK?
+Do you have any training/motivational tips for our participants?

 Why do you believe asking R U OK? can make a difference?